gaurav-chawla1714/nw-tracker-bot/README.md

 - Parse Fidelity account view xslx to update holdings.
 Use pandas to parse excel file.
 - Custom indexes on Firestore database for date field, to allow for quick range calculation.
 - Cloud hosting?
 Raspberry Pi hosting?
+- Slash commands for argument hints vs having to know arguments for a command

 ## Backlog: